Join Us in Celebrating Education

 Applicants will be rated by a committee based on the following:

-• Community Involvement (30%): Notable accomplishments, professional or community affiliations, extra-curricular activities, awards, and community/volunteer involvement.
+- Community Involvement (35%): Notable accomplishments, professional or community affiliations, extra-curricular activities, awards, and community/volunteer involvement.

 Disbursement of Funds

-Once recipients have started classes at their schools, funds will be deposited with the Student Financial Aid Office of the college, university, or post-secondary technical school indicated on the application during the first grading period in the school year for which the scholarship applies.
+Once recipients begin classes at their schools, funds will be deposited with the Student Financial Aid Office of the college, university, or post-secondary technical school indicated on the application during the first grading period in the school year for which the scholarship applies.
 Scholarship funds will be disbursed by the school for payment of tuition, books, and fees.
 The following stipulations will be indicated when funds are submitted to the schools:

 Scholarship funds can be disbursed by the school for payment of tuition, books, and fees.